About the Rebates

 In 2015 the Board of Directors, in consultation with the Yukon Chamber of Commerce, elected to distribute a portion of the surplus reserves to employers in the form of a 10 million dollar rebate.

-In 2016, the Board of Directors has elected to deliver a second rebate to employers.
+In 2016, the Board of Directors elected to distribute a second rebate to employers.

 Why doesn’t YWCHSB lower employer assessment rates instead?